 Technische Universität Berlin

-Member of the Mobile Cloud Computing research group and supervisor of the courses "Introduction to Programming in Java", "Fog Computing", and "(Advanced) Distributed Systems Prototyping".
+Member of the Scalable Software Systems research group and supervisor of the courses "Introduction to Programming in Java", "Fog Computing", and "(Advanced) Distributed Systems Prototyping".

 Software Developer